Amitabh Thakur: Clash with Akhilesh Yadav government

-11 July 2015, Thakur presented a complaint before Hazratganj police station for registration of FIR against Mulayam Singh as regards the alleged phone threat, which the Police refused to register.

-On the contrary, in the same night of 11 July, a rape case was registered against Thakur by the Lucknow police at Gomtinagar police station, based on the complaint filed in January.
+On 11 July 2015, Amitabh presented a complaint before Hazratganj police station for registration of FIR against Mulayam Singh as regards the alleged phone threat.
+The Police refused to register.
+But in the same night of 11 July, a rape case was registered against Amitabh and his wife Nutan by the Lucknow police at Gomtinagar police station.
+This FIR was based on the same old complaint presented in January.
 Two days later, on 13 July, the state government suspended Thakur, accusing him of "indiscipline, holding anti-government views, dereliction of duty and violating service rules".
 The government also alleged that he had misused government resources and given incomplete information about his assets in his annual declaration of property, which the government hasn't been able to prove yet.

-Almost immediately after this, a complaint was presented against Thakur before Lokayukta, UP alleging that Thakur had amassed huge wealth, and a probe was sought into the matter.
-The then Lokayukta sent a report to State Government, which Thakur alleged to be a biased report under Government pressure.
-A Vigilance enquiry was also initiated against Thakur at the same time, in which the Vigilance Department recommended registration of FIR against him.
-An FIR for Disproportionate Assets was registered against Thakur at Thana Gomtinagar.
+This was followed by rapid State action against Amitabh.
+On 13 July, Thakur was suspended.
+Almost immediately after this, Vigilance enquiry was initiated against him as regards alleged disproportionate assets An FIR for Disproportionate Assets was also registered against him at Thana Gomtinagar in September 2015.

-Investigations were held in both the rape case and Disproportionate assets case and both the charges proved to be incorrect.
+Later Investigations were held in both the rape case and Disproportionate assets case.
+During investigation, both the charges proved to be incorrect.
 In the rape case, the Police not only exonerated Thakur, it also charged the complainant of registering a false FIR.
-Similarly, in the Disproportionate assets case, the investigating agency, the Economic Offences Wing (EOW), concluded that the charges were incorrect and Thakur had property much lesser than his known sources of income.
+Similarly, in the Disproportionate assets case, the investigating agency concluded that the charges were incorrect and Thakur had property much lesser than his known sources of income.

+Clash with Yogi Adityanath government

+Amitabh Thakur also had direct altercations during the rule of Bhartiya Janata Party Chief Minister Yogi Adityanath.
+There was a history of previous conflicts between the two.
+Amitabh had previously been posted in and around Yogi Adityanath's place of activity, Gorakhpur.
+The two had many altercations during Thakur's posting as Superintendent of Police in Deoria, Basti and Maharajganj districts.
+In 2007 Yogi Adityanath was arrested on serious charges related with hate speech and disturbance of law and order.
+This had led to riots in and around Gorakhpur, including in Maharajganj.
+Hindu Yuva Vahini of Yogi Adityanath was generally believed to be the force behind these law and order disturbances.
+Amitabh had taken extremely stern action during these riots.
+After coming out of jail, Yogi Adityanath had threatened Thakur of dire consequences.
+There was a 1999 murder case against Yogi Adityanath related with Pachrukhiya in Maharajganj.
+A Policeman had also been murdered in this case.
+Yogi Adityanath was a named accused in this case.
+The case had long been pending with CID.
+It got transferred to Maharajganj at the same time when Amitabh Thakur was SP Maharajganj.
+The moment Amitabh initiated its enquiry, he got immense pressure from various powerful corners.
+He continued his investigation but got transferred midway.

 Compulsory Retirement

-Thakur was given compulsory retirement in March 2021, along with 02 other IPS officers of Uttar Pradesh Cadre, with 07 years of his service still left.
-Thakur called this an act of political vendetta and alleged that he was being retired merely for his activism and honest working.